climateinteractive/SDEverywhere/README.md

 # SDEverywhere Guide

+Revised: 2017-07-13 (version 0.3.0)

 ## Introduction

 [SDEverywhere](http://sdeverywhere.org/) is a [Vensim](http://vensim.com/) to C [transpiler](https://en.wikipedia.org/wiki/Source-to-source_compiler) that handles a broad range of [System Dynamics](http://www.systemdynamics.org/what-is-s/) models.
 It supports some advanced features of [Vensim Modeling Language](https://www.vensim.com/documentation/index.html?ref_language.htm), including subscripts, subranges, and subscript mapping.
 It generates human-readable C code.

-Using SDEverywhere, you can deploy interactive System Dynamics models in mobile, desktop, and web apps for policymakers and the general public.
+Using SDEverywhere, you can deploy interactive System Dynamics models in mobile, desktop, and web apps for policymakers and the public.
 Or you could perform model analysis using general-purpose languages, running the model as high-performance C code.

 ## Caveats

 SDEverywhere has been used to generate code for complex models with thousands of equations, but your model may use features of Vensim that SDEverywhere cannot translate yet.
 Please fork our code and contribute!
 Here are some prominent current limitations.

-- SDEverywhere generates 64-bit code, which will not run on 32-bit Windows.
 - Sketch information, the visual representation of the model, is not converted.
 - Only the most common [Vensim functions](https://www.vensim.com/documentation/index.html?20770.htm) are implemented.
 - Arrays must be one- or two-dimensional.